Joseph Paintsil scores as Ankaragucu see off Hatayspor | Goal.com

 The midfielder made his eighth league appearance for the Eryaman Stadium outfit and made the most of the opportunity.

-The Ghana international teamed up with Ankaragucu on a season-long loan from Belgian First Divisions A side in the summer.
+The Ghana international teamed up with Ankaragucu on a season-long loan from Belgian First Division side Genk in the summer.

-Paintsil came off the bench to make a significant contribution for the Eryaman Stadium outfit, helping them to clinch their second win of the season.
+Paintsil came off the bench to make a significant contribution against Hatayspor, helping them to clinch their second win of the season.

 The game started with both sides aiming to open the scoring before Ankaragucu were handed a huge advantage when Hatayspor were reduced to 10 men.